-Evaluations of transfer credit are made from official transcripts that have been requested of an institution by the student and sent to the Admissions and Records Office.
+Evaluations of transfer credit are made from official transcripts that have been requested of an institution by the student and sent to Enrollment Services.
 A copy of GHC's evaluation will be sent to the student.
 Allow a minimum of three to four weeks process time.